Equality, diversity and inclusion (EDI) project fund

 -

-i) increase our academic understanding of equality, diversity and inclusion issues within higher education settings and how these issues might be addressed
+i) increase our understanding of equality, diversity and inclusion issues within higher education settings and how these issues might be addressed

 ii) have the potential to enhance the environment in our own institution for individuals who are under-represented, minoritised or historically disadvantaged in higher education settings.